Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experiments

-\textbf{Results.} The results in \cref{tab:mtsp} demonstrate that the \ourmethod{} (denoted as `ET' in tables and figures) outperforms all baselines with impressive speed.
-As the problem scale increases, the performance gap between \ourmethod{} and other methods widens further.
+The results in \cref{tab:mtsp}. demonstrate that the \ourmethod{} (denoted as `ET' in tables and figures) outperforms all baselines with impressive speed.
+As the problem scale increases, the performance gap between ET and other methods widens further.
 Specifically, for $N=1000$ and $M=100$, ours achieves a cost of 2.05, significantly better than LKH3 (2.92) and NCE (2.16).
 Moreover, our method is $15.01/1.79 \approx 8.39\times$ faster than NCE and about $600/1.79 \approx 335\times$ faster than LKH3.
 The time-performance trade-off analysis shown in \cref{fig:tradeoff_mtsp} confirms that our method outperforms every baseline and provides the Pareto frontier on multi-objective of time and cost.

-For the large-scale problem of $N=5000$, the SN method is notably slow, failing to produce a solution within 10,000 seconds per problem, making it out-of-budget ($OB$).
+For the large-scale problem of $N=5000$, the ScheduleNet suffers from the complexity inherent in the parallel planning, failing to produce a solution within 10,000 seconds per problem, making it out-of-budget ($OB$).
 While LKH3 and OR-Tools methods can provide solutions within the allotted time, their performance is inadequate due to the inherent difficulty of large-scale problems, requiring a significantly higher number of improvement iterations for low-cost solutions.
-On the other hand, the NCE method surpasses classical approaches, as claimed in their main paper, but the \ourmethod{} outperforms NCE by a substantial margin of approximately $290/8.78 \approx 33\times$ faster speed and $(2.97-2.40)/2.97 \approx 19 \%$ reduced cost.
+On the other hand, the NCE method surpasses classical approaches, as claimed in their main paper, but our method outperforms NCE by a substantial margin of approximately $290/8.78 \approx 33\times$ faster speed and $(2.97-2.40)/2.97 \approx 19 \%$ reduced cost.

-\subsection{Performance evaluation on mPDP}
+\subsection{Performance Evaluation on mPDP}